fawkesley/paul.fawkesley.com/keymanager-pgp-key-manager-for-dev-teams.markdown

 ---
-title: Manage and monitor your team's PGP keys
+title: Expirybot for Teams: Manage and monitor your team's PGP keys
 permalink: /keymanager-pgp-key-manager-for-dev-teams/
 layout: bare_html
 ---

 # Manage and monitor your team's PGP keys

-Keymanager helps dev teams set up and keep on top of their PGP keys.
+Expirybot for Teams helps organisatoins keep on top of their PGP keys.

 ## Keep on top of team PGP keys

+- Get alerted for any new keys claiming to be `@yourdomain.com`
+- Keep keys valid with expiry reminder alerts to inviduals an escalation to admins
 - Ensure your team's keys comply with your cipher and expiry policies
-- Keep keys valid with expiry reminder alerts
-- Get alerted for any new keys claiming to be `@yourdomain.com`

 ## Manage Github signed commits